Enhancing Adversarial Robustness via Score-Based Optimization: Introduction

 In recent years, there have been breakthrough performance improvements with deep neural networks (DNNs), particularly in the realms of image classification, object detection, and semantic segmentation, as evidenced by the works of~\cite{Krizhevsky2012ImageNetCW,szegedy2015going,simonyan2014very,He2016DeepRL,Girshick2013RichFH,Shelhamer2014FullyCN}.
 However, DNNs have been shown to be easily deceived to produce incorrect predictions by simply adding human-imperceptible perturbations to inputs.
 These perturbations are called adversarial attacks~\cite{fgsm,pgd,attack2,Croce2020ReliableEO}, resulting in safety concerns.
 Therefore, studies of mitigating the impact of adversarial attacks on DNNs, which is referred to as \textit{adversarial defenses}, are significant for AI safety.

 Various strategies have been proposed in order to enhance the robustness of DNN classifiers against adversarial attacks.
-One of the most effective forms of adversarial defense is \textit{adversarial training}~\cite{pgd,Zhang2019TheoreticallyPT,Gowal2021ImprovingRU,advtrain1,Zhang2019TheoreticallyPT,rebuffi2021fixing}, which involves training a classifier on adversarial samples.
-However, adversarial training has its limitations as it necessitates prior knowledge of the specific attack method employed to generate adversarial examples, thus rendering it inadequate in handling previously unseen types of adversarial attacks or image corruptions.
+One of the most effective forms of adversarial defense is \textit{adversarial training}~\cite{pgd,Zhang2019TheoreticallyPT,Gowal2021ImprovingRU,advtrain1,Zhang2019TheoreticallyPT,rebuffi2021fixing}, which involves training a classifier with both clean data and adversarial samples.
+However, adversarial training has its limitations as it necessitates prior knowledge of the specific attack method employed to generate adversarial examples, thus rendering it inadequate in handling previously unseen types of adversarial attacks or corruptions.

-On the contrary, \textit{adversarial purification}~\cite{Samangouei2018DefenseGANPC,Yang2019MENetTE,Shi2021OnlineAP,kang2021stable,scoreadvpuri, diffpure,ho2022disco} is another form of promising defense strategy that leverages defensive transformations to eliminate adversarial signals before conducting downstream classification tasks.
+On the contrary, \textit{adversarial purification}~\cite{Samangouei2018DefenseGANPC,Yang2019MENetTE,Shi2021OnlineAP,kang2021stable,scoreadvpuri, diffpure,ho2022disco} is another form of promising defense that leverages a standalone purification model to eliminate adversarial signals before conducting downstream classification tasks.
 The primary benefit of adversarial purification is that it obviates the need to retrain the classifier, enabling adaptive defense against adversarial attacks at \textit{test time}.
 Additionally, it showcases significant generalization ability in purifying a wide range of adversarial attacks, without affecting pre-existing natural classifiers.
 The integration of adversarial purification models into AI systems necessitates minor adjustments, making it a viable approach to enhancing the robustness of DNN-based classifiers.

 Diffusion models~\cite{ddpm,ddim,scoresde}, also known as score-based generative models, have demonstrated state-of-the-art performance in various applications, including image and audio generation~\cite{beatgan,diffwave}, molecule design~\cite{dpmmolecule}, and text-to-image generation~\cite{glide}.
-Apart from their impressive generation ability, diffusion models have also exhibited the potential in improving the robustness of neural networks against adversarial attacks.
+Apart from their impressive generation ability, diffusion models have also exhibited the potential to improve the robustness of neural networks against adversarial attacks.
 Specifically, they can function as adaptive test-time purification models~\cite{diffpure,Gowal2021ImprovingRU,ddpmadvpuri2,guidedddpmadvpuri1,guidedddpmadvpuri2}.